• Skip to primary navigation

 Variations and flavour options

-• Spicy breadsticks - add 1-2 teaspoon of dried chilli flakes or red pepper flakes to taste.
-I also love to add 1 teaspoon of fennel seeds, the combination is so delicious.
+• Spicy breadsticks – add 1-2 tsp of dried chilli flakes or red pepper flakes to taste.
+I also love to add 1 tsp of fennel seeds, the combination is so delicious.

 • Rosemary breadsticks - add 1-2 sprigs of fresh rosemary finely chopped and mix in with the flour.
 You can adjust the amount to taste.